-Humans are social animals.
+Humans are social creations.
 They need people around them to live and thrive.
 The level of communication and understanding describes the relationship between individuals.
-Being in a relationship with someone can be beautiful and tricky at the same time.
-There are moments when everything seems perfect, and then there are times when you feel like the relationship will consume you.
+Being in a relationship with someone can be beautiful and can bring about relationship issues.
+There are moments when everything seems perfect, and then there are times when you feel like the relationship issues will consume you.

 Relationship issues are a normal part of life; most of the time, they can be sorted out without external help.
 However, if you feel that the issues you and your partner are facing can lead to a severe outcome like divorce, we can help and save your family.

-Every Relationship is Unique, and So Are Their Struggles
+Every Relationship is Unique, and So Are Their Issues

 Every relationship is unique, and so are its struggles.
 Some couples may fight about spending too much on an unexpected night out, while others might be vehemently opposed to the idea of ever moving in together.
 These aren’t necessarily bad things, as long as you can work through them and find a solution that works for both of you.
 However, sometimes your relationship can be so unique that it presents a problem nobody else has.

-There are more than one reasons why families need counselling at a time in their lives:
+There are more than one reasons why families need counseling at a time in their lives:

 - Loss of a family member or pet